rush-skills/Instamojo-rb/README.md

 `client = api.client`

 ---
-### Links
+### Products

-`Link` object contains all the necessary information required to interpret, modify and archive an Instamojo Link.
-All link operations on client returns one or collectionn of `links`.
+`Link` object contains all the necessary information required to interpret, modify and archive an Instamojo product.
+All product operations on client returns one or collection of `products`.
 Original response from Instamojo API for a link is encapsulated in `link.original`, which is immutable.
-Call `#to_h` on `link` to get it's all attributes.
+Call `#to_h` on `link` to get its all attributes.
 _Helper methods_ for `Link`:
 * `link.to_h` - Returns equivalent Ruby hash for a link.
 * `link.to_json` - Returns equivalent JSON for a link